liaoliao666/usequery/docs/guides/suspense.md

 title: Suspense
 ---

 > NOTE: Suspense mode for Vu Query is experimental, same as Suspense for data fetching itself.
-These APIs WILL change and should not be used in production unless you lock both your React and Vu Query versions to patch-level versions that are compatible with each other.
+These APIs WILL change and should not be used in production unless you lock  your Vue and Vu Query versions to patch-level versions that are compatible with each other.

 Vu Query can also be used with Vue's new Suspense for Data Fetching API's.
 To enable this mode, you can set either the global or query level config's `suspense` option to `true`.